robertdebock/katacoda-scenarios/fun-with-docker/step1.md

 Anywhere during the course you can type in `docker [command] --help`.

 # Task
-Run a container called "hello-world"
+Run an image called "hello-world"

 # Hint
 `docker run --help`